Conference Video Production

 Conference filming planning checklist

-Before organising video coverage, it helps to confirm:
+Before organising video coverage, confirm:

 • number of speakers